caseyg/hire/contract.md

 For the estimated total price of **$[####]** as outlined in my previous correspondence.

-The site will launch by **h**.
+The site will launch by **[##/##/####]**.
 A prototype will be made available beforehand so we can kick tires and make final adjustments.
 For several days after launch I will also be on call to make tweaks and help fix problems that arise.

 The rate above is based on an estimate of approximately **[###] hours** of work across a **[##] week** timeframe.